rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 card = "img/posts/complete-firebase-authentication-react-tutorial/banner_640.jpg"
 banner = "img/posts/complete-firebase-authentication-react-tutorial/banner.jpg"
 contribute = "complete-firebase-authentication-react-tutorial.md"
-headline = "A Complete Firebase in React Authentication Tutorial"
+headline = "A Complete Firebase in React Authentication Tutorial [2018]"

 summary = "A complete walkthrough to learn about Firebase authentication in React.
 The guide gives you the perfect boilerplate as outcome for user authentication and authorization in React."
 +++